SamieiSara/loan-risk-fraud-analytics/powerbi/README.md

 ## 🟩 Power BI Dashboard Development

-This section covers the development of the interactive dashboard, including data modeling, KPI creation, and visualization.
+This section covers the development of the interactive dashboard, including data modeling, KPI creation, and visualization.The dashboard is designed for lending teams to monitor portfolio health, identify high-risk segments, and detect fraud patterns across the loan lifecycle.'

 ---